The-OpenDAO/sos-membership-nft-contracts/README.md

-# SOS Genesis Membership NFT
+# OpenDAO Genesis Membership NFT

 The OpenDAO Genesis Membership NFT are tokens exclusively mintable by the $veSOS holders based on the snapshot taken on 18th Jan 2022.